What Stormwater Is

 You may be surprised by the things that can become pollutants if they find their way into storm drains, sewers, and creeks.
 The following can all be damaging:

-If you see or suspect there is a stormwater pollution problem in your neighborhood, please report it by calling 817-246-4971, ext.
-221 or by using our ONLINE FORM
+If you see or suspect there is a stormwater pollution problem in your neighborhood, please report it by using our ONLINE FORM

 Fertilizer can become a huge problem for our lakes, rivers, and streams.
 If you use too much or apply at the wrong time it can wash away into our storm drains and waterways.
 Phosphorous in fertilizers gets carried into lakes and rivers and can result in the growth of algae which causes problems with boating, fishing, and swimming.
 It also steals oxygen from the water and kills the wildlife.